How do I love thee? Let me count the ways. I love you with the depth and breadth that all my belt can take.

 Bake at 375 degrees for about 10-12 minutes, until the edges are very lightly browned.

 You’ll have about six dozen cheese straws.
-You can stand there and eat them off the pan, give them as Christmas gifts, serve them as appetizers, or double the recipe and send them to me.
+You can stand there and eat them off the pan, give them as Christmas gifts, serve them as appetizers.
+Better yet, double the recipe and send some to me.